vrugtehagel/reversibles/README.md

 Note that this also means you _cannot_ write asynchronous helper reversibles; the return value needs to have the `undo` method, and asynchronous functions return a promise (which do not have that).
 You can still return a promise for the `result`, however.

-For some more examples for how to define helper reversibles, take a look at the "examples" folder!
+For some more examples for how to define helper reversibles, take a look at the "library" folder!
 Each example has a readme as well to explain what they do exactly.